Free

 Ailís Ní Ríain, Onyx Brass and Hammonds Band

-Holocene explores the interplay between multiple tiers of sound while creating a detailed tapestry of sonic nuance that is intricate, earthy and mysterious.
+Holocene explored the interplay between multiple tiers of sound while creating a detailed tapestry of sonic nuance that is intricate, earthy and mysterious.

 Composed by Ailís Ní Ríain and performed with Hammonds Band.